Rep. Greene sees number of challengers rising; 14th District candidates attracting donors

 She received a maximum $2,900 donation from Gary Hagopian of Cincinnati, Ohio; and $2,000 from Mary Jo Schuler of Oak Park, Illinois.

-McCormack, like Flowers, took in hundreds of contributions from around the country -- mostly in the $25 to $500 range -- through ActBlue, an online fundraising tool used by Democratic candidates.
-Republicans created WinRed for their candidates in 2019.
+McCormack, like Flowers, took in hundreds of contributions from around the country — mostly in the $25 to $500 range — through ActBlue, an online fundraising tool used by Democratic candidates.
+Greene uses WinRed, created for Republican candidates in 2019.

 She reported taking in donations totaling $135,792 between July 1 and Sept.
 30 and spending $141,762.
 She also has an outstanding personal loan of $4,985 to her campaign.